OFS/ofs.github.io/docs/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev.md

 The default device for the Intel Agilex® 7 FPGA F-Series Development Kit (2x F-Tile) is AGFB027R24C2E2VR2

-#### **4.7.1 Walkthrough: Migrating to a Different Agilex Device Number**
+#### **4.7.1 Walkthrough: Migrate to a Different Agilex Device Number**

 Perform the following steps to migrate to a different Agilex Device.
 In this example, we will migrate from the default AGFB027R24C2E2VR2 device to AGFB027R31C2E2V.
 The package will change from R24C to R31C.

 Pre-requisites:

 * This walkthrough requires a development environment.
-Refer to the [Walkthrough: Set Up Development Environment](https://ofs.github.io/ofs-2023.2/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#134-walkthrough-set-up-development-environment) Section for instructions on setting up a development environment.
+Refer to the [Set Up Development Environment](https://ofs.github.io/ofs-2023.3/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#134-walkthrough-set-up-development-environment) Section for instructions on setting up a development environment.

 Steps:

 1. Clone the OFS PCIe Attach FIM repository (or use an existing cloned repository).
-Refer to the [Walkthrough: Clone FIM Repository](https://ofs.github.io/ofs-2023.2/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#1321-walkthrough-clone-fim-repository) section for step-by-step instructions.
+Refer to the [Clone FIM Repository](https://ofs.github.io/ofs-2023.3/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#1321-walkthrough-clone-fim-repository) section for step-by-step instructions.

 2. Set development environment variables.
-Refer to the [Walkthrough: Set Development Environment Variables](https://ofs.github.io/ofs-2023.2/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#1331-walkthrough-set-development-environment-variables) section for step-by-step instructions.
+Refer to the [Set Development Environment Variables](https://ofs.github.io/ofs-2023.3/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#1331-walkthrough-set-development-environment-variables) section for step-by-step instructions.

 3. Modify the `part` field in the `$OFS_ROOTDIR/tools/ofss_config/fseries-dk_base.ofss` file to use `AGFB027R31C2E2V`.